Max Schlemmer: "King of Laysan"

 Schlemmer was made superintendent of the guano operation in 1896.
 Soon after, he left to open a bar and boardinghouse on Kauai during which time a Japanese miner on Laysan was murdered during a dispute between American and Japanese workers.
 In the ensuing court case, the existing superintendent was removed and Schlemmer returned to Laysan again.
 The North Pacific Phosphate and Fertilizer Company sold their mining rights to Schlemmer, and he in turn sold them to a Genkichi Yamanouchi of Tokyo, allowing him to export anything from Laysan.
 Yamanouchi used this permission to export not guano, which had been mostly depleted, but bird feathers.
 Max Schlemmer hired Japanese workers, and together they slaughtered over 300,000 birds.
 They were starved, had their wings removed, tossed aside on the beach, and slowly baked and died in the sun.

 With the creation of the bird reservation in 1909, however, these activities became illegal, and Schlemmer was removed from the island.
 The rabbits that he had previously let loose now became uncontrolled and ravaged the island for food.
 The US Biological Survey sent a crew to exterminate them in 1913, but ran out of ammunition after 5,000 were killed, leaving a substantial number still alive.
 Schlemmer was unable to live away from Laysan, and in 1915 the government allowed him to return while denying his request to become a federal game warden.
 With nothing to eat on the bare island, Schlemmer's family nearly starved before they were rescued by the USS Nereus.
 With World War I having broken out and the subsequent anti-German paranoia, Schlemmer found himself accused of being a German spy using Laysan as his headquarters.

-Repercussions of the rabbit outbreak
+Repercussions of the rabbit introduction

-Not all of the animals on Laysan were hardy enough to survive the following few years, during which time Laysan lost most of its vegetation.
+Schlemmer released domestic rabbits, guinea pigs, and perhaps hares on Laysan Island, expecting them to multiply and provide supplies for a future meat-canning business.
+The rabbits denuded the island of most of its vegetation, which provided habitat and food for many of the local animals.
 Many species consequently became extinct in the early 1920s, including the Laysan rail (which survived on other islands for a while), the Laysan millerbird, and the Laysan fan palm.
 The Laysan finch was able to survive by scavenging other dead birds, and the Laysan duck survived because its diet of brine flies was unharmed.